nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all the tasks sorted by priority.<br>
 Format: `list priority`

+Shows a list of the tasks sorted by a stated priority level, from 1 - 4.<br>
+Format: `list priority PRIORITY_LEVEL`
+> Tasks can be given any priority level from 0 to 3.
+> Tasks with PRORITY_LEVEL priority will be displayed.

+Examples:
+* `list priority 1`
+* `list priority 2`

 Shows a list of tasks of the tags sorted in lexographical order.<br>
 Format: `list t/TAGS...`
 > The tasks listed will be in clusters according to tags, but sorted in alphabetical order.<br>